socketio/socket.io/README.md

       Defaults to `['polling', 'websocket', 'flashsocket']`. `Engine`
       always attempts to connect directly with the first one, provided the feature detection test for it passes.
+      - `rememberUpgrade` (`Boolean`): defaults to false.
+        If true and if the previous websocket connection to the server succeeded, the connection attempt will bypass the normal upgrade process and will initially try websocket.
+A connection attempt following a transport error will use the normal upgrade process.
+It is recommended you turn this on only when using SSL/TLS connections, or if you know that your network does not block websockets.
 - `send`
     - Sends a message to the server
     - **Parameters**